amici-ursi/ImagesOfNetwork/README.md

 Now watch it work it's magic.
 When it's done, you should have a nice, all prepared subreddit called NetworkNameTopic.

-If you're nervous about automagically creating subreddits, you can take a look at what it's going to do by using the `--dry-run flag`.
+If you're nervous about automatically creating subreddits, you can take a look at what it's going to do by using the `--dry-run` flag.
 We won't hit reddit, but it should at least give you an idea of what's going to happen.

 Now we probably want to do something with it.
 It's time to move back to our settings file.
-In settings.py, you'll find a `SLAVE_SUBS` settings.
-Put your new subreddit there, with all the configuration you need.
+In settings.toml, you'll find a number of [slave.subname] sections.
+Create a section for your new subreddit with all the configuration you need.
 There's a template to give you an idea of how things work.

 Note: reddit only allows subreddit creation once every 10 minutes or so.
 Don't get too excited, take your time.
 Maybe use the time between creations to make sure